aieshaesa/data_analysis_engine/README.md

 Tasks:
-- Load the CSV file into array or data frame
+- Load the CSV file into array or data frame SPENCER
 - List all columns in dataset and offer user the possiblity to drop any of them
 - Count distinct values of any column selected by user
 - Search any value in any column as input by the user AIESHA